 - This can be increased for Social Workers who are experiencing performance or practice issues;

-- Group supervision is advised either as part of a monthly team meeting or as a separate meeting both at the discretion of Team Managers.
-Peer supervision should not replace monthly 1-1 supervision sessions but should complement it;
+- Group Supervision Guidance is advised either as part of a monthly team meeting or as a separate meeting both at the discretion of Team Managers.
+Group supervision should not replace monthly 1-1 supervision sessions but should complement it;

 6. Good Practice Guidelines